GEO4230 – Basin formation and sequence stratigraphy

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Formal prerequisite knowledge

 General competency for studying petroleum geology and geophysics at the master level.

 Recommended previous knowledge

 Knowledge in structural geology, seismic and sedimentology should have been obtained on general bachelor level.
-It is recommended to follow the course GEO4220 – Depositional environments and biostratigraphy in the same semester.
+It is recommended to follow the course GEO4220 – Depositional environments and biostratigraphy (discontinued) in the same semester.

 Lectures and seminars (2x4 hours per week), exercises up to 6 hours a week, one week field course and potentially short excursions, mandatory reports on selected exercises, and seminar presentations.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Studies administration, email address: email@example.com

 To attend the field trip/excursion it is required that the following course is passed: